Sugar Skull Tattoos

 They often represent the Our Lady of Guadalupe miracle, as well as the Dia De Los Muertos celebration: two things that are very important to the culture.

-The Virgin of Guadalupe appeared to a peasant, Juan Diego, on top of Tepeyac hill.
+The Mother of Guadalupe appeared to a peasant, Juan Diego, on top of Tepeyac hill.

 She asked him to build a church there in her honor, a place where the Mesoamerican peoples used to worship their deities.